raspberrypilearning/talk-like-a-pirate/worksheet.md

 ## Checking the page has loaded

 jQuery allows you to detect when *events* happen on a web page (such as the user typing or clicking on something) and then update the page live in response to the event.
-At the moment when you type into the "Landlubbers" box, nothing happens.
+We need to check that the page has fully loaded before we start detecting events.

 1. If you are using a text editor, add a `<script>` tag and a closing `</script>` tag immediately after the line of code where you imported jQuery.
-If you are using CodePen, skip this step but write the following code in the **JS** section of your pen.
+If you are using CodePen, skip this step but write all jQuery code in the **JS** section of your pen.

 1. Between the `<script>` tags (or in the **JS** section on CodePen) add the following code: